Happy Têt festival 2026!

 Lê Phan Nhât Hoàng

 In Vietnamese culture, each year is associated with one of the twelve animals of the Chinese zodiac.
-In 2024, we were in the Year of the Dragon.
-This year, we’re entering the Year of the Wood Snake!
-The snake symbolizes water, fire, soul, introspection, and sacredness.
-It also represents strength, intelligence, regeneration, dexterity, and flexibility.
-Wood is associated with growth, creativity and the ability to adapt.
-The Year of the Wooden Snake should bring all our sponsored children luck and prosperity!
+This year, we are entering the Year of the Fire Horse!
+The Horse is considered a symbol of momentum, freedom, determination and movement.
+It embodies independence of spirit, vitality and boldness.
+The Year of the Fire Horse should therefore bring luck and prosperity to all our sponsored children!

 BANH CHUNG

-A central aspect of the Tet celebration is the preparation and sharing of a festive meal with the family.
+A central aspect of Tet celebrations is preparing and sharing a festive meal with the family.
 The traditional Tet banquet includes special dishes such as bánh chưng (square sticky rice cake), gio lua (Vietnamese sausage), and a variety of other delicious foods.
-Families gather around the table to share these tasty dishes while wishing each other luck and happiness for the New Year.
+Families gather around the table to share these tasty dishes while wishing each other luck and happiness for the new year.

 For me, Tet is the day that marks the transition from the past year to the new and the beginning of a good new year.
 All the sad or difficult stories disappear to make way for the new year.